-The increased availability of DNA sequencers is generating massive amounts of sequencing data that needs to be assembled.
+The increased availability of DNA sequencers are generating massive amounts of sequencing data that needs to be assembled.
 Cap3 program is often used in parallel with lots of input files due to the pleasingly parallel nature of the application.
 The run time of the Cap3 application depends on the contents of the input file.
-Cap3 is relatively not memory intensive compared to the interpolation algorithms we discuss below.
-Size of a typical data input file for Cap3 program and the result data file range from hundreds of kilobytes to few megabytes.
+Cap3 is less memory intensive than the GTM Interpolation and BLAST applications we discuss below.
+Size of a typical data input file for the Cap3 program and the result data file range from hundreds of kilobytes to few megabytes.
 Output files resulting from the input data files can be collected independently and do not need any combining steps.